From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 This is 1:1 mentoring with live sessions and personal code review.
 To keep that quality, I take on a limited number of participants at a time.

-15 Max participants at a time
+3 Max concurrent mentees at a time

 Why join now?